 When Is the Best Time

 Arcosanti is an experimental town in the desert of Arizona, built to embody Paolo Soleri’s concept of arcology – the fusion of architecture with ecology.
-In addition to hypothesising gigantic city size structures, he designed projects including the ‘Hyper Building’ and ‘Hexadredon’.
+In addition to hypothesizing gigantic city-size structures, he designed projects including the ‘Hyper Building’ and ‘Hexadredon’.

-In my experience, traveling to places classified as “experimental”, typically don’t disappoint.
-Like traveling through someones thoughts, you can roam the grounds seeing structures that boast their own unique form.
+In my experience, traveling to places classified as “experimental”, typically doesn’t disappoint.
+Like traveling through someone’s thoughts, you can roam the grounds seeing structures that boast their own unique form.

-If you have interest in at least one of the following, you’ll discover some aspect that appeals to you; history, philosophy, architecture, communes, outsider art, landscaping, metal works, or ceramics.
+If you have an interest in at least one of the following, you’ll discover some aspect that appeals to you:

 The site allows for both guided and self-guided tours.
 Because it is an active, self-sustaining community, it is best to enter the space realizing the grounds are their home.
 There is a gallery, bakery, and cafe on the premises.